 Shopping for travel insurance online is convenient, fast, can save you money, and on the rise among Canadians.

-We get a lot of questions from readers asking where to buy travel insurance online in Canada, so we’ve created a short list of companies that sell travel insurance in Canada.
-When you click on any of these links, you will be directed to the travel insurance companies directly.
+We get a lot of questions from readers asking where to learn more about travel insurance online in Canada, so we’ve created a short list of companies that sell travel insurance in Canada.
+When you click on any of these links, you will be directed to the travel insurance companies directly where you can learn more.

 Kanetix.ca is the biggest online comparison site for travel insurance in Canada.
 They’re a great place to compare different policies and prices.
 Kanetix offers plans from companies that include RSA Travel Insurance Inc., LS Mutual, Group Medical Services, TIC Travel Insurance, Travel Guard Canada and TuGo.